European Studies MinorCourse Catalog

-A fourth-semester proficiency in a modern Western European language other than English that suits the logical and coherent grouping of the five courses that form the minor.
+A fourth-semester proficiency in a modern Western European language other than English is required.
 This requirement can be fulfilled by coursework, placement tests, or approved off-campus study programs.

 At least two transnational courses focusing on more than one European nation from the following courses:

 Also required are three elective courses to be selected in consultation with the director of European Studies to form a coherent whole.
 The electives must include at least two different disciplines.
 Elective courses generally provide more in-depth study of specific European cultures/nations or time periods.
 Any university topics course, first-year seminar, senior seminar, or reading course may count towards the minor when appropriate and approved by the European Studies Director.

 In addition to the core courses listed above, students may choose their elective courses from the following list of courses: